Master of Science in Kinesiology Online

 Pay-by-the-course tuition designed for you

 The M.S. in Kinesiology online program tuition is the same affordable, pay-by-the-course rate for all U.S. residents.
-Fees are included in the total tuition.
-Financial aid may be available.
+Fees are included in the total tuition, and financial aid may be available.
+Choosing Avila University means choosing a top 10 affordable online master's program, according to Forbes (2024).

 Tuition breakdown: